NoeltHS/Test/guides/training-guide.md

 {: .text-yellow-200 }
 {: .no_toc }

-After claiming the session and before :00, it is important for the Host, Co-Host, and/or rankers to request trainers to state the seven green lines that are found below, ensuring they have access to the correct version of the guide.
+After claiming the session and before :00, it is important for the Host, Co-Host, and/or rankers to request trainers to state the three green lines that are found below, ensuring they have access to the correct version of the guide.
 The Host, Co-Host, and/or rankers should use the messages below.

 **Host, Co-Host, and/or Rankers:** *Hello!
 Please state all green lines found on the training guide.
-There are seven in total.*
+There are three in total.*

 **Host, Co-Host, and/or Rankers:** *Thank you!
 Please note that the green lines are also used when you are training LRs.*